Path length: 52 miles

 County: Calhoun, Pontotoc, Union, Lee, Prentiss

 21 tornadoes occurred on February 24, 2001.
 Most of these were in the state of Arkansas.
 One of the strongest with the longest path moved 52 miles through parts of Mississippi.
 This F3 began in rural Calhoun County with limited damage initially.
-The twister moved to the northeast moving into Pontotoc County near the Matthews area.
+The twister moved to the northeast, moving into Pontotoc County near the Matthews area.
 Most of the damage was between the communities of Algoma and Pontotoc.
-Approximately 360 homes, 15 businesses and 2 churches were damaged/destroyed.
+Approximately 360 homes, 15 businesses, and two churches were damaged/destroyed.
 Per the Storm Data Publication, one of the destroyed homes was a restored antebellum plantation home listed in the National Register of Historic Places.

 Images via the February 2001 Storm Data Publication

 Note: There are some images/videos in our summaries that were licensed to us to be used only on this website.
 If you would like to use an image/video in your project or blog, please contact us and we will grant permission if possible.

 Newspaper clips are embedded via newspapers.com.
 Please see their terms and conditions.